Causal effect on a target population: a sensitivity analysis to handle missing covariates: Synthetic and semi-synthetic simulations

-Then \cite{nguyen2017sensitivity}'s method can be applied, and when considering a range of plausible $\mathbb{E}[\text{g1surban}]$, one can estimate the target population ATE.
-Applying such a method and specifying the following range $ \left]2.1, 2.7\right[\ $ (containing the true value for $\mathbb{E}[\text{g1surban}]$) then a range for the generalized ATE is $ \left]9.5, 16.7\right[.$ Recalling that the \textit{ground truth} value is 12.80 (95\% CI[10.41-15.2]), the estimated range is in good overlap with the ground truth value.
-In other words, a user with this specification of the range would correctly conclude that without this key variable, the generalized ATE is probably underestimated.
+\cite{nguyen2017sensitivity}'s method \modifbis{(recalled in Section~\ref{sec:nguyen-sensitivity-method})} can be applied, \modifbis{if we are given a set of} plausible \modifbis{values for} $\mathbb{E}[\text{g1surban}]$.
+Specifying the following range $ \left]2.1, 2.7\right[\ $ (containing the true value for $\mathbb{E}[\text{g1surban}]$) leads to a range for the generalized ATE \modifbis{of} $ \left]9.5, 16.7\right[.$ Recalling that the \textit{ground truth} is 12.80 (95\% CI[10.41-15.2]), the estimated range \modifbis{has a} good overlap with the ground truth.
+In other words, with this specification of the range, a user would correctly conclude that without this key variable, the generalized ATE is probably underestimated.

 \paragraph{Considering \texttt{g1surban} is missing in the RCT}

 Figure~\ref{fig:simulation-star-heatmap} illustrates the method when the missing covariate is in the RCT data set (see Procedure~\ref{algo:observed-obs}).
 This method relies on Assumption~\ref{a:trans-sigma}, which we test with a Box M-test on $\Sigma$ (though in practice such a test could only be performed on $\Sigma_{obs,obs}$).
 Including only numerical covariates would reject the null hypothesis ($p-value = 0.034$).
 Note that beyond violating Assumption~\ref{a:trans-sigma}, some variables are categorical (\emph{eg} \texttt{race} and \texttt{gender}).
 Further discussions about violation of this assumption are available in appendix (Section~\ref{appendix:assumption-8}).